availproject/avail-light/README.md

 Prototype for Substrate client refactoring.

+Guidelines for writing code:

+- No trait definitions, except for private traits used purely as implementation detail.
+- No `Arc`s or `Mutex`es exposed in public APIs.
+- No splitting of the crate into multiple crates without a good reason.
+"Improving compilation time" is not considered a good reason.
+- Do not perform any memory allocation unless the logic of the code you're writing requires storing data for later or passing data between tasks/threads.
+- Embrace TODO-driven development.
+Try as much as possible to write code that will never need to change, but if that isn't possible leave a `// TODO` comment in the code explaining which modifications will be needed in the future.
+Writing code that will never need to change is still the preferred approach, and it's better to take more time before merging something than merging it with active TODOs.
+- Do not apply the DRY principle, in other words don't try to remove duplicated code, without Pierre's approval.

 # Objectives compared to Substrate

 This code base proposed an opinionated approaches that differ from Substrate.